Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 1. Exclude a Steam ID if the player doesn't own CS:GO or has a Private Steam Profile.
 2. Exclude a Steam ID that was VAC Banned before CS:GO was released.
 Being banned before the game existed means they were banned cheating at another game.
-3. Drop mathematically impossible statistics returned by the Steam API for a given Steam ID (range checks, can someone have over 100% accuracy, etc. No data set is clean)
+3. Drop mathematically impossible statistics returned by the Steam API for a given Steam ID (range checks, etc. No data set is clean)
 4. Drop Players that haven't played enough:
  * Drop rows in which a player has less than 100 frags
  * Drop rows if player has less than four (4) hours of play time.